Gandorini/S-T-Station/README.md

 ## Project Title & Description

-This repository seems to contain a web platform dedicated to sharing, organizing, and accessing sheet music and musical notations.
 The goal is to support musicians, students, and teachers by providing a secure and efficient digital environment to explore, upload, view, and manage musical documents in various formats.
 It also includes Audiveris, an Open-source Optical Music Recognition (OMR) application.

 ## Key Features & Benefits